LOVE TO MY LIKING | MUSIC WEB INTERNATIONAL - REVIEW

 This group of musicians who have the name of Alkemie consist of six instrumentalists three doubling voice (two women one man) and two further female singers and this is a disc of 13th century anonymous trouvère songs and dances.

 Trouvère lyrics grew out of the Romances, tales of knights and ladies emphasising the beauty of women, and the bravery and strength of the men.
 This was also the age of courtly romance and Chrétien de Troyes.
+One major drawback with this disc is that no texts are provided but the perennial joys of spring are also surely represented.

 The notes emphasise what the group is attempting to achieve in gathering together these particular songs.
 The essay explains the chosen pieces ‘use a type of refrain common in 13th-14th Century French musical and literary work’.
 It goes on to explain that the refrains may ‘not repeat within a single piece but were passed from one work to another’.
 These refrains can appear also in the complex polytextual motets and on some occasions the performers add instrumental refrains within the songs.
 Perhaps these may also be improvised as are some accompaniments.
 It’s interesting also that, although the essay doesn’t mention it, they have recorded three Estampies the form of which is ABCBDB etc., in other words these also include an in-built refrain.